-Notice is hereby given that the New Jersey Department of Environmental Protection (Department) proposes to renew the New Jersey Pollutant Discharge Elimination System (NJPDES) Discharge to Surface Water (DSW) Permits NJ0029084 and NJ0108715 in accordance with N.J.A.C.
+Notice is hereby given that the New Jersey Department of Environmental Protection (Department) proposes to renew the New Jersey Pollutant Discharge Elimination System (NJPDES) Discharge to Surface Water (DSW) Permit identified below in accordance with N.J.A.C.
 7:14A-1 et seq., and by authority of the Water Pollution Control Act at N.J.S.A.
 58:10A-1 et seq., for the following discharges:

-Permittees Facilities
+Permittees